coinkite/cloudfire/README.md

 - Lots more DDoS features could be added at the Lua layer.
 Like checking IP address black/white listing and rate limiting.

-- Big props to the folks at [openresty.org](http://openresty.org/) who've done all the hard Lua stuff in this project.
+- Big props to the folks at [openresty.org](http://openresty.org/) who created all the Lua tools we used this project.

 ## Future Directions

 Some things we might do if we had more time...

-- Lua placeholder HTMl templates should be uploadable or fetched from Redis.
+- Lua placeholder HTML templates should be uploadable or fetched from Redis.
   This would allow each vhost to customize the branding shown in their 404/502 pages.

 - The present `upload.py` code is poor and needs a rewrite.
 It should probably post to